zwave-js/zwave-js-server/README.md

 You can specify a configuration file with `--config`.
 This can be a JSON file or a JS file that exports the config.
 It needs to follow the [Z-Wave JS config format](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions).

+> NOTE: Unless specificed in the configuration file, the [`emitValueUpdateAfterSetValue` configuration option](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions) will be set to `true`.
+This is recommended for multi-client setups and for cases where multiple applications are sharing access to the same driver, e.g. [zwavejs2mqtt](https://github.com/zwave-js/zwavejs2mqtt)

 You can specify a different port for the websocket server to listen on with `--port`, as well as the interface to attach to using `--host`, the default host is **0.0.0.0** i.e all interfaces.

 If you don't have a USB stick, you can add `--mock-driver` to use a fake stick.

-> NOTE: Unless specificed in the configuration file, the [`emitValueUpdateAfterSetValue` configuration option](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions) will be set to `true`.
-This is recommended for multi-client setups and for cases where multiple applications are sharing access to the same driver, e.g. [zwavejs2mqtt](https://github.com/zwave-js/zwavejs2mqtt)
+DNS-SD is enabled in the server by default.
+If you would like to disable it, add `--disable-dns-sd`.

 ### Start client